Hazegard/Dr_Freeze/README.md

 ![Dr Freeze logo](docs/icon.svg)

 This app allows you to disable and enable on the fly other applications.
-As a result, theses disabled applications won't be able to send any informations to trackers.
+As a result, theses disabled applications won't be able to send any information to trackers.

 However, some drawbacks exists as the application is disabled:
 - You will not receive any notifications when the application is disabled (which is normal :D)
 - The app will not appear in the launcher.
-But you can use the shortcus provided by Dr Freeze to launch the app
+But you can use the shortcut provided by Dr Freeze to launch the app
 - You will not be able to update disabled application.
 In order to update apps, you have to enable it first
 ## Functionalities